 { "@context": "https://schema.org", "@type": "SoftwareApplication", "name": "Allera", "applicationCategory": "BusinessApplication", "operatingSystem": "Web", "description": "FSQA documentation and compliance software for food manufacturers.
-Document control, supplier management, and digital forms — live in 30 days.", "url": "https://alleratech.com", "offers": { "@type": "Offer", "url": "https://alleratech.com/compare/allera-vs-smartfoodsafe" } } { "@context": "https://schema.org", "@type": "WebPage", "name": "Smart Food Safe vs Allera", "description": "", "url": "https://alleratech.com/compare/allera-vs-smartfoodsafe", "about": { "@type": "SoftwareApplication", "name": "Allera" } }
+Document control, supplier management, and digital forms — live in 30 days.", "url": "https://alleratech.com", "offers": { "@type": "Offer", "url": "https://alleratech.com/compare/allera-vs-smartfoodsafe" } } { "@context": "https://schema.org", "@type": "WebPage", "name": "Smart Food Safe vs. Allera | The 30-Day FSQA Alternative", "description": "Smart Food Safe promises go-live in under 12 weeks across a module-heavy platform serving manufacturers and restaurants.
+Allera ships three FSQA modules and goes live in about 30 days.", "url": "https://alleratech.com/compare/allera-vs-smartfoodsafe", "about": { "@type": "SoftwareApplication", "name": "Allera" } }

 .png)